aforward9600/pokemonpalette/README.md

 - Fixed the instant-text glitch that can happen in the bike shop
 - Fixed using escape rope in bill's house and the fan club
 - Fixed amazing man glitch when triggered by a hidden object
+- Fixed holding left to force past the cycling road guards

 #Bugfixes: